AndersDeath/diary2/000-current.md

 # 14 November - Tuesday - Yerevan - 411 day of immigration

 I got a little bit of alcohol today.
 I feel relaxed and nice.
-Also I wanted to update some
+Also I wanted to update some soft for Ksusha on laptop, but it doesn't work.